Astro-Dust/Product-Review/README.md

 # Product Review

 Review page i made inspired by Frontend Mentor challenge.
-You can take a look at it following this link: link
+You can take a look at it following this link: https://astro-dust.github.io/Product-Review/

 ## Desktop